bebe miller company, in a rhythm @ the dance center of columbia college, saturday, 7 april 2018.

 — Gene McDaniels

 Despite its title, In a Rhythm found choreographer Bebe Miller perhaps most curious about getting a little out of sync—or maybe, better said, not worrying if there was a tight thematic groove or not in her evening-length work.
 After all, there can be rhythm too in the stutter step and the out of phase, the loosely linked and the seemingly incongruent, the jarring collision and the off-kilter combination.
 Possibly better and realer rhythms.
 Weird angles make for interesting shapes.
 Through-lines emerge from the most unlikely conjunctions and associations.
 We humans are made to articulate.
 We connect and correlate.
 And with just a little bit of structure, we can also live with plenty of incoherence, carrying on just fine when the dots don’t quite connect.
 We walk on guilded splinters, find ways to navigate mysteries.
 We grasp that there may be no deeper significance to the basic fact of being, but we usually like to spin things together anyway into tales and narratives.
-Nonetheless, they don’t have to add up perfectly.
-And there are times when the amorphous multiplicity of meaning is the most precise perception of all.
+There are terrors to confront, but there are also pleasures.
+They don’t have to add up perfectly to mean something.
+And sometimes the urge to make them mean one thing makes a lie out of the times when the amorphous multiplicity of meaning is the most precise perception of all.

 The challenge that Miller sets up for herself, her dancers, and her audience is how to discern that rhythm beyond the rhythm of conventional tempos, shapes, and forms.
 For there’s a good argument to make that this formlessness is the most elemental rhythm of all.
 The question becomes how to choreograph and dance through these more irregular, lurking pulsations.
 What shape do you use to explore shapelessness, what structures have room for serendipities, what kinds of “syntaxes,” as Miller calls them, can allow for expansively receiving all that life brings your way?
 How do you access the indeterminacies therein and cogently stage a more relaxed approach to the dynamic between the meaningful and meaningless?
 Do you have to tighten up and attend more closely to the chaos or do you just relax into the mess of possibilities?
 Can we see many meanings float by without demanding that they stand still or do we need to freeze-frame them into singularities?